Nowosad/motif/README.md

 We can see that most of the island is covered by forest, with some agriculture and smaller areas of the other classes.
-It is also reasonably easy to describe this proportions (so called composition) numericaly - we just need to count cells of each category for the whole data.
+It is also reasonably easy to describe these proportions (so-called composition) numerically - we just need to count cells of each category for the whole data.

 We can use the `lsp_thumbprint()` function for this.
 It requires a